moebius-rex/primes/README.md

 ## Goals

 The primary goals of the project are eductional.
-It:
+The project:

 - demonstrates the similarities and differences between several popular programming languages by implementing the same easy-to-understand algorithm in each language
 - provides basic implementations of all elements of a DevOps toolchain that supports the delivery, development, and management of software applications throughout the systems development life cycle